 The interdisciplinary and intellectual breadth of Michigan sociology creates employment opportunities for our PhDs across the academia and beyond.
 Our PhDs work not only in sociology departments, but in business schools, public policy schools, social work, and law schools.
 A number of our graduates have launched careers working for government agencies, non-profit organizations, or the private sector.
 The international focus of our department also positions our PhDs to work in both academic and non-academic positions around the globe.
-Our PhDs often spend time after graduation in prestigious postdoctoral appointments in the United States and abroad.

 Some of the Different Paths Taken by Our Alumni

 Marco Garrido - Assistant Professor of Sociology at the University of Chicago, starting September 2014 (Ph.D.
 2013).
 Research Interests - urban sociology, historical sociology, southeast Asia.

 Lloyd Grieger - Assistant Professor of Sociology at Yale University (Ph.D.
 2010).
 Research Interests - poverty and social policy, family, quantitative methods.

 Angel L. Harris - Professor of Sociology at Duke University (Ph.D.
 2005).
 Research Interests - sociology of education, race & ethnicity, stratification & inequality, qualitative methods